JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 This alignment corresponds to a monophone model, because each phoneme (i.e. linguistic speech sound) is modeled by only one unit.
-For example, you can see that there are multiple instances of the sound “S”, and they are all coded exactly the same (i.e. “S”).
-Each instance of “S” is actually acoustically different from the others, because each instance has its own neighboring sounds which affect it: this is called the co-articulation affect.
+For example, you can see that there are multiple instances of the sound `S`, and they are all coded exactly the same (i.e. `S`).
+Each instance of `S` is actually acoustically different from the others, because each instance has its own neighboring sounds which affect it: this is called the co-articulation affect.

 Triphone models take this co-articulation effect into account by modeling phonemes based on context.
 The triphone alignment would look something more like this: